achtnullzwei/Doorman/docs/de/reference/entities-tc-bus.md

 :::

 ### Read Memory <Badge type="tip" text="read_indoor_station_memory" /> <Badge type="info" text="Disabled by default" />
-Reads the memory of the intercom phone with the specified serial number.
+Reads the memory of the indoor station with the specified serial number.

 ## Numbers